Spurs top after Chelsea stalemate, Cavani sparks Man Utd - RFI

 United climbed to seventh place, two points adrift of the Champions League places, after setting a club record of eight successive away Premier League wins.

 "It is a trait of Manchester United to never give in.
-Every single one of them, there was absolutely no chance they were going to give up.
-That's a big thing for a Manchester United player," Solskjaer said.
+Every single one of them, there was absolutely no chance they were going to give up," Solskjaer said.

-"I was quite calm at half-time.
-We must have had five or six clear-cut chances, so it was about taking them when we got the chance."
+At the Emirates Stadium, Jimenez needed 10 minutes' treatment following a clash of heads with Arsenal's David Luiz.

-United goalkeeper David de Gea came off at half-time with a knee injury and Solskjaer said: "Hopefully he can be okay for Wednesday but I'm not sure."
+Luiz was cleared to resume play, but Jimenez had to go to hospital, with reports claiming he was conscious and responding to treatment.

 © 2020 AFP